Azahar Tips and Tricks¶

 Why did my game suddenly stop working?¶

-If your game ever crashes or you exit the game by pressing the STEAM
+If your game ever crashes or you exit the game by pressing the STEAM button and clicking Exit Game instead of using the hotkey (Quit on the left trackpad), you may end up corrupting the shader cache.

 To clear the shader cache: